What is MMTT – Mach II?

 John Lorenz and Deb Jenks are co-directors of the team.

-Erik Walter is the Head Coach of the Elite Team.
+Steve Brandes is the Head Coach of the Elite Team.

 Deb Jenks is the Head Coach of the Elite and Youth team in Iowa.

 Christine Palmquist is Head Coach of the Youth Developmental Team.

 The Elite Team begins practicing once high school cross country season ends and continues through mid-August or early September for the World Championships.
 Typically, athletes compete 6 to 8 times from March through September.

 Annually the team travels to the USAT Elite Cup races in May, June, July and August.
 The USAT National Championships will be in West Chester, OH in early August, 2014.

 The Youth Developmental Team starts formal practices in March, at the conclusion of short course swim team season and continues until mid August.
 The Youth team races 4-6 times culminating with team participation at the USAT Nationals in West Chester, OH in early August.
 Some youth team athletes will go on to compete at Hyvee Nationals in late August.

 How often does the team practice?
 What time are the practices held?

 We believe group workouts are what make MMTT-Mach II a strong team.
 The number of practices is dependent on the age of your athlete.
 For Elites, during the early part of the season practices are typically held 4-5 times per week.
 As the school year ends, practice frequency and intensity increases to prepare the athletes for the end of year Championship races.
 While school is in session, practices are held in the early evening during the week and Saturday morning.
 Elite athletes don’t miss because they don’t want to miss.
 There are occasional excused absences.